microsoft/react-dag-editor/README.md

 - extensibility to customize the widgets or behaviors.
 - accessbility and testability support

-## About the name "react-flow-editor"
+## About the name "react-dag-editor"

 - react: it is a react component created from scratch.
 - flow: directed acyclic graph editor.
 Our a11y solution assumes the graph is a DAG.
 If you intend to turn off the a11y features, it is fine to draw undirected or cyclic graph with this component.